 At the conclusion of the internship the student prepares a report.
 The report should be submitted to the student’s internship supervisor no later than 8th February (spring semester internship) or 11th August (autumn semester internship).
 In the case of internships abroad funded by EU, the date of submission can, if necessary, be changed.

-The internship is assessed as passed/failed on the basis of the report and the ’Declaration of completion of internship’, and after participation in the obligatory final evaluation.
-See 4.1.3 in the internship concept.
+The internship is assessed as passed/failed on the basis of the completed internship and the student's report.

 The report can be assessed: